slingr-stack/http-service/README.md

 log(JSON.stringify(res.body));
 ```

-Keep in mind that headers keys will be all lower case.
+Keep in mind that header keys will be all lower case.

 You can also use a shortcut: